Contact:

 This should be treated as a temporary fix.
 When convenient, the disk and pressure plate should be replaced to re-established a known condition and prevent damage.

 Again, if the pressure plate adjustment has not been changed, leave it alone!
-A worn out disk needs to be replaced before it tears up the flywheel face and before it slips bad enough to overheat and burn up.
+A worn out disk needs to be replaced before it tears up the flywheel face and before it slips bad enough to overheat and burn up. - Towing A club member asking about towing with a dolly and the following were the results:

-• If it were me, I would spend the extra $ and use a trailer.
+- If it were me, I would spend the extra $ and use a trailer.

 1. trailer is a lot safer, a four wheel trailer will have brakes and braking lights.